march1993/large-json-js/README.md

 # large-json-js
-This two functions are aimed to replace the default `JSON.stringify` and `JSON.parse`.
+These two functions are aimed to replace the default `JSON.stringify` and `JSON.parse`.
 The size of target JSON files are among 100MiB and 400Mib.

+You have to conduct sufficient tests before using these two functions.
+They're not written under strict JSON standard.

 # read_json
 ```javascript